 AG’s pro bono strategy is built around providing pro bono:

-- advice to charities and social enterprises; and
+- advice to charities and social enterprises;

 - Manchester Business Law Café